trimstray/nginx-admins-handbook/doc/NGINX_BASICS.md

 ##### Variables, Strings, and Quotes

-Variables start with `$`.
-Some modules introduce variables can be used when setting directives.
+Variables start with `$` and that get set automaticaly for each request.
+The ability to set variables at runtime and control logic flow based on them is part of the rewrite module and not a general feature of NGINX.
+By default, we cannot modify built-in variables like `$host` or `$request_uri`.

-  > There are some directives that do not support variables, e.g. `access_log` or `error_log`.
+  > There are some directives that do not support variables, e.g. `access_log` (is really the exception because can contain variables with restrictions) or `error_log`.
+Variables probably can't be (and shouldn't be because they are evaluated in the run-time during the processing of each request and rather costly compared to plain static configuration) declared anywhere, with very few exceptions: `root` directive can contains variables, `server_name` directive only allows strict `$hostname` built-in value as a variable-like notation (but it's more like a magic constant).
+If you use variables in `if` context, you can only set them in `if` conditions (and maybe rewrite directives).
+Don’t try to use them elsewhere.

 To assign value to the variable you should use a `set` directive: